jsb288/Atmospheric-Teleconnection-Model/README.md

-Brief Instuctions on how to run the model:
+# Atmosperic Teleconnection Model

+## Getting Started (Installation):

+1) Install the project from Github
+Click the green "<>Code" button, click "Download ZIP", find the project in your downloads, and unzip the folder (extract all).
+You can move the entire Atmosperic-Teleconnection-Model folder, but moving individual files within that folder may cause problems if all scripts' folder path variables are not changed accordingly.

-1) Make sure you have the correct environment (see environments folder)
+2) Make sure you have the correct environment

-2) Download subs1_utlis.py, RunModel.Beta.ipynb (or RunModel.PrescribedMean.ipynb),Preprocess.ipynb from the MultiThread_Model folder.
-The RunModel.Beta.ipybb is the weakly prescribed mean version and the RunModel.PrescribedMean.ipynb is the strongly prescribed mean version of the model.
-See manuscript for detailed discussion of the two versions of the model.
+The Environments folder includes yml files you can use to create a python environment for the project.
+For more on creating a conda environment from a yml file, refer to the [Conda User Guide](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).
+Use the agcm_environment_windows.yml file for environments on Windows machines or the agcm_environment_mac.yml file for MAC machines. agcm_environment.yml is a generic version which can be used for either.

+3) Edit Preprocess.ipynb variables
-3) Edit RunModel.Beta.ipynb & Preprocess.ipynb to choose your resolution, number of months to run, and make sure you folder paths are correctly set - that is, where to write the output.
+Edit Preprocess.ipynb to choose your resolution, number of months to run, and make sure you folder paths are correctly set - that is, where to write the output.
 Documentation in the notebooks should help in doing this.

-4) Run Preprocess.ipynb as a jupyter notebook.
+4) Run Preprocess.ipynb as a jupyter notebook
 You can easily modify the topography, background state or the heating in this script, but we suggest running without modification first.

+5) Edit RunModel.beta.ipynb (or RunModel.PrescribedMean.ipynb) variables
+Choose which model you are using and edit its variables according to your requirements.
+Variables included in both postprocess and the model must match.
+The RunModel.Beta.ipynb is the weakly prescribed mean version and the RunModel.PrescribedMean.ipynb is the strongly prescribed mean version of the model.
+See manuscript for detailed discussion of the two versions of the model.

-5) Run RunModel.Beta.ipynb (or RunModel.PrescribedMean.ipynb)
+6) Run RunModel.beta.ipynb (or RunModel.PrescribedMean.ipynb)

+7) Edit and run a Postprocess script
-6) There are two post processing scripts in the postprocessing fold for vertical interpolation for sigma to pressure coordinates.
-The perferred post-posssing uses the metpy indicated in the filename.
+Before running the postprocess file, edit the variables to match your data from the preprocess and model files.
+There are two post processing scripts in the Postprocess folder for vertical interpolation for sigma to pressure coordinates.
+The preferred post-processing uses metpy as indicated in the filename.
 The raw model output is in the native sigma coordinate in the vertical and is on the Gaussian grid for the horizontal.